Sex shop

-An early precursor of the modern sex shop was a chain of stores set up in the 1920s by Léon Vidal of Diana Slip fame, in Paris.
-His shops sold erotic books, photographs and lingerie.
+An early precursor of the modern sex shop was a chain of stores set up in Paris in the 1920s by Léon Vidal, the founder of the lingerie manufacturing company Diana Slip.
+His shops sold erotic books and photographs as well as lingerie.

-Supposedly the world's first "official" sex shop was opened in 1962 by Beate Uhse AG in Flensburg, West Germany, and sex shops can now be found in many countries and online.
+Beate Uhse AG opened a sex shop in 1962 in Flensburg, West Germany, and it has been described as the world's first "official" sex shop.
+Sex shops can now be found in many countries and online.
 Sex shops are part of the sex industry.
 In most jurisdictions, sex shops are regulated by law, with access not legally permitted to minors, the age depending on local law.
 Some jurisdictions prohibit sex shops and the merchandise they sell.
 In some jurisdictions that permit it, they may also show pornographic movies in private video booths, or have private striptease or peep shows.
-Also an adult movie theater may be attached.
+An adult movie theater may be attached.
 There are also many online sex shops selling a variety of adult content such as sex toys, pornographic magazines, pornographic films and fetish wear etc. These types of shop are often favoured by the consumer as they have less overheads and can be perused within the comfort of the home.
 Their discreetness is also appealing to some.

 Terminology

-Sex shops may also be an called adult shop, erotic shop, adult entertainment store, or adult book store.
+Sex shops may also be called adult shop, adult store, erotic shop, porn shop, adult entertainment store, or adult book store.
 In some jurisdictions, polite euphemisms are used such as "marital aid store" or "adult novelties store".

 History

 Australia

-Sex shops have operated in Australia since the 1960s, first in the urban areas of Sydney, notably Kings Cross.
+In the 1960s, American military personnel spending rest and recreation time in the Kings Cross area of Sydney led to a proliferation of sex shops in the area.
 The development of sex shops in the country was assisted by the legalisation of the import of pornographic magazines in 1971, the appearance of mass-produced battery-powered vibrators in the 1970s and the arrival of X-rated videos in the 1980s.
 The popularity of Internet pornography in the 2000s resulted in a drop in sex shop sales, some store closures and diversification into non-sex-related adult goods.

 Sex shops in Australia are regulated by state laws and are subject to local planning controls.
 While laws differ between states, licensees must abide by strict conditions that commonly require premises to be at least 200 metres from schools and churches.
 Windows are often required to be blacked out and admission restricted to over 18s, with offences prosecuted by police under section 578E of the Crimes Act.

-In the state of New South Wales (NSW) sex shops cannot trade at street level and are required to trade either above or below ground.
-Under NSW law, non-contraceptive sex products can be sold only in shops that have been granted a restricted premise licence by local councils.
-Nevertheless, by 2013 a number of NSW lingerie stores had begun selling adult toys and books in shopping malls without being granted a licence.
+Under the laws of the state of New South Wales (NSW), non-contraceptive sex products can be sold only in shops that have been granted a restricted premise licence by local councils.
+Nevertheless, by 2013, a number of NSW lingerie stores had begun selling adult toys and books in shopping malls without being granted a licence.

 China

-Mainland China's first sex shop opened in Beijing in 1993 and by 2013 there were over 2,000 sex shops in the city.
+Mainland China's first sex shop opened in Beijing in 1993 and by 2013, there were over 2,000 sex shops in the city.
 Most of their products were made in China.